-When Lydia and Simon Maonde,Zambian teachers, retired from their long careers in education, they took up a new life as farmers in the Lilayi community near Lusaka, Zambia’s capital.
-The need for a school for the children of the farm workers was apparent and so, in 1994, Mrs. Maonde began to teach 5 pre-schoolers in the Maonde home.
-Word spread in the community of how well these children were being taught, and parents soon brought others to learn.
-Since the 3 Maonde sons and 1 daughter had grown and moved away, their small bedrooms became the school classrooms.
+When Lydia and Simon Maonde, Zambian teachers, now deceased, retired after long careers in Education, they began a new life as farmers in the Lilayi community near Lusaka, Zambia's capital.
+The children of the farm workers needed a school close to home, and so, in 1994, Mrs. Maonde began to teach 5 pre-schoolers in the Maonde home.
+Parents/guardians soon brought others, having heard how well the children were being taught.
+The Maonde sons and daughter had grown and moved on with their lives, leaving their small bedrooms to become the classrooms in the house.

-Former CUSO volunteer teachers, Patrick and Shelley O' Callaghan in British Columbia, and Patricia (Brown) Ellsworth in New Brunswick, committed to their former Headmaster and his wife to help them build a school, an enduring legacy for the Lilayi community.
-In 2006, Friends for Zambia Society was established and fund raising began.
-In 2009, the first 4 classrooms were constructed and each year more facilities were added until 2012 when Twitti Primary School was completed.
+Former CUSO volunteer teachers, Patrick (now deceased) and Shelley O'Callaghan in British Columbia, and Patricia (Brown) Ellsworth in New Brunswick, committed their help to their former Headmaster and his wife in building a school, an enduring legacy for the Lilayi community.
+In 2006 the Friends For Zambia Society, a Canadian NGO, was established and fund-raising began.
+By 2009 the first 4-classroom building was in use and each year more facilities were added.
+In July 2012 Twitti Primary School became a "real school".
+Join with the children, the teachers, the parents and the whole community to explore life at Twitti Primary School on this Friends for Zambia website.

 Shelley O'Callaghan shelley.oc@icloud.com